Wynnewood, Oklahoma: Economy

 For many years, the local economy was based on agriculture.
 Principal crops in the early 20th century included pecans, peaches, corn, wheat, oats, alfalfa, cotton and clover.
 A cottonseed oil company and four cotton gins supported the cotton industry.

 The local petroleum industry blossomed in Garvin County during the second decade of the 20th century.
 The Texas Pacific Coal and Oil Company built an oil refinery in Wynnewood during 1922–23.
 Kerr-McGee Company bought the refinery in 1950.
 By 1957, employment at the refinery was about equal to all other employment in the Wynnewood vicinity.
 The Gary-Williams Energy Corporation bought the facility in 1995.
 In 2012, noted investor Carl Icahn announced that he had bought a controlling interest in CVR industries, which owned the 70,000 barrel per day refinery (BPD) at Wynnewood and a 115,000 BPD refinery at Coffeyville, Kansas.
 The Wynnewood refinery was one of only five operating in Oklahoma as of 2015.

 Media

 The Wynnewood Gazette began publication in 1906, and has continued into the 21st century.
+The Gazette in 1979 reported a story in nearby Elmore City about whether to allow high school students there to dance at a graduation celebration in the face of a town ordinance prohibiting public dancing; this controversy was picked up by national papers and became the core idea behind the 1984 film Footloose.

 Other early newspapers were the Wynnewood Republic and the Wynnewood Times.

-Notable tornadoes

-Wynnewood is considered to be a high risk for tornadoes, with an average of three such storms annually.
-One source says that as of August 2016, Wynnewood has had 175 tornadoes since 1950.